mwong770/Flashcard-Generator/README.md

-**If the user answers the question correctly, using lower or upper case...** a congratulatory response is displayed with next question.
+**If the user answers the question correctly, using lower or upper case...** a congratulatory response is displayed with the next question.

 ![screenshot of app](/screenshots/basic_congratulations.png)**